Model Building with F-Theory

 The twisting data is interpreted as turning on a ${\sf C}_3$ field with non-zero $G$-flux.
 We have seen very explicitly above that there is a canonical map which associates to each point in the fiber $f$ of the spectral cover $C \to B_2$ a ${\bf P}^1 \subset DP_9$, and dually with each zero-form in $H^0(f)$ a two-form in $H^{1,1}(DP_9)$.
 Thus we have a natural map \be

-\ee The map is actually somewhat ambiguous for $\omega^0$, because $DP_9$ has two two-forms (dual to the base and the fiber) that it could get mapped to, but as we discussed in section \ref{ModelF} the corresponding $G$-fluxes do not exist in $F$-theory anyways.
-In particular the `traceless' piece of the magnetic flux on the spectral cover gets mapped unambiguously to a non-zero $G$-flux on the $DP_9$ fibration.
-For more details of the mapping between the spectral line bundle and the $G$-flux, see \cite{Curio:1998bv}.
-In a similar vein, the Wilson lines of the spectral line bundle, which live in $h^{0,1}(C)$, and deformations of the spectral cover, which live in $h^{2,0}(C)$, get mapped in $F$-theory to Wilson lines on the 7-branes and deformations of the 7-branes, which live in $h^{1,2}(Y_4)$ and $h^{3,1}(Y_4)$ respectively as was summarized in table \ref{moduli}.
+\ee The map is actually somewhat ambiguous for $\omega^0$, because $dP_9$ has two two-forms (dual to the base and the fiber) that it could get mapped to.
+But as we discussed in section \ref{ModelF}, the corresponding $G$-fluxes do not exist in $F$-theory anyways even off-shell, so requiring that we get a sensible flux eliminates the ambiguity.
+In particular the `traceless' piece of the magnetic flux on the spectral cover gets mapped unambiguously to a non-zero $G$-flux on the $dP_9$ fibration.
+For more details of the mapping between the spectral line bundle and the $G$-flux, see \cite{Curio:1998bv} and appendix \ref{Nonprim}.
+In a similar vein, the continuous moduli of the spectral line bundle, which live in $h^{0,1}(C)$, and deformations of the spectral cover, which live in $h^{2,0}(C)$, get mapped in $F$-theory to continuous moduli of the 7-brane gauge fields and deformations of the 7-branes, which live in $h^{1,2}(Y_4)$ and $h^{3,1}(Y_4)$ respectively as was summarized in table \ref{moduli}.

 \newsubsubsection{Matching the spectrum and Yukawa couplings}